-The financial report covers DataGene Ltd and its consolidated entity.
+The financial report covers DataGene Ltd and its controlled entity.
 DataGene Ltd is a Company limited by guarantee, incorporated and domiciled in Australia.
 DataGene Ltd is a not-for-profit entity for the purpose of preparing the financial statements.

-The financial report was approved by the Directors at the date of the Directors' report.
+The financial report was approved by the directors at the date of the directors' report.